-Over the course of the next year, we will be replacing all our 100% Merino with a scrumptious blend of 50% Merino / 50% Bluefaced Leicester.
-We are passionate about trying to use as much UK grown fibre as possible (both to lower transport emissions and support our local wool growing industry) and this change is certainly going to help us achieve that, which is brilliant.
+Over the last year, we’ve been replacing all our 100% Merino with a scrumptious blend of 50% Merino / 50% Bluefaced Leicester.
+We are passionate about trying to use as much UK grown fibre as possible (both to lower transport emissions and support our local wool growing industry) and this change is helping us achieve that, which is brilliant.

 We love the softness of Merino – who doesn’t?
 Which is why we’ve chosen to add the softest of British breeds, Bluefaced Leicester.
 This sheep is renowned for its lustrous locks, which have a delicate sheen to them.
 So the new base has a little more lustre and drape than our current 100% Merino offering, but still packed with crisp stitch definition and soft enough to wear next to the skin (even in the most delicate areas).